Pumpkin Spice Cake

 Step 2: Mix the Dry Ingredients

-In a large bowl, whisk together the flour, baking powder, salt, granulated sugar, cinnamon, cloves, ginger, and nutmeg.
-Take a moment to really whisk them — you want the spices distributed evenly through the flour so you don’t end up with a clove-heavy corner of the cake.
+In a big bowl, mix the flour, baking powder, salt, granulated sugar, cinnamon, cloves, ginger, and nutmeg.
+Take a moment to do this thoroughly, so you don’t end up with a clove-heavy corner of the cake.
+If the dry mixture doesn’t smell spiced, your spices may be old.

 Step 3: Add the Wet Ingredients